 ZigBee is based on the IEEE's 802.15.4 personal-area network standard.
 All you need to know is that ZigBee is a specification that's been around for more than a decade, and it's widely considered an alternative to Wi-Fi and Bluetooth for some applications including low-powered devices that don't require a lot of bandwidth - like your smart home sensors.

-A typical example is when you own a smart light bulb (that is ZigBee-enabled) and a smart light switch (that is also ZigBee-enabled), and you want the light switch to communicate with and control the light bulb.
-With ZigBee, the two devices - even if they're from different manufacturers - speak a common language.
+A typical example is when you have a ZigBee-enabled light bulb and a ZigBee-enabled light switch and you want the light switch to control the light bulb.
+With ZigBee, the two devices - even if they're from different manufacturers - speak a common language, so there's no barrier to communication.

-ZigBee does not focus on the point-to-point market, such as Bluetooth, where one high-powered device sends data to another high-powered device over a short range.
-It's also not for standard wireless uses like when you would stream audio or movies.
+ZigBee does not focus on point-to-point communication, such as Bluetooth, where one high-powered device sends data to another high-powered device over a short range, put it operates in a mesh network, which is why it's great for the smart home.

 What is mesh networking?

-In other words, with ZigBee, you will likely have a master coordinator node that controls other connected nodes.
+With ZigBee, you will likely have a master coordinator node that controls other connected nodes - for example the Amazon Echo Plus.
 If one node fails for some reason and cannot communicate with a second node on the mesh network, the master node and second node may communicate by linking to a third node within range.
-Every node acts as a repeater of sorts, and all nodes cooperate in the distribution of data in the mesh network.
+Every node acts as a repeater of sorts, and all nodes cooperate in the distribution of data - hence mesh network.

 ZigBee supports up to 65,000 nodes on a single network.